swisspost/design-system/packages/styles/README.md

 ### Migrate

-To execute the migrations please follow our [migration-guide](https://design-system.post.ch/).
+To execute the migrations please follow our [migration guide](https://design-system.post.ch/).

 ## Contributing